The following is written by Justine Worden, the Service Chair of the Georgetown Right to Life group on campus.

 Johnson’s talk, a look into her experiences working for and leaving PP, was deeply personal, thoroughly honest, and utterly moving.
 In the early stages of the talk, she discussed her childhood: Johnson recounted growing up in a pro-life, faithful home, but never openly discussing abortion with her family.
 Addressing a question she often receives about how a woman with her upbringing found herself working for PP, she answered, “It happened a little bit at a time, because that’s how sin works in our lives.”

 After sharing with attendees the reality of PP’s abortion protocol as she experienced it and the truth behind PP’s abortion quotas and bias towards abortion, Johnson spoke more in depth on her experiences leaving PP. One of the most moving segments of the talk was her addressing the universal possibility of conversion.
-After watching the ultrasound-guided abortion, Johnson told the audience, she reluctantly went to the pregnancy resource center (PRC) next-door to the clinic she ran at the time.
+After watching the ultrasound-guided abortion, Johnson told the audience, she reluctantly went to the pregnancy help organization (PRC) next-door to the clinic she ran at the time.
 Johnson says the PRC volunteers were extremely compassionate, kind, and accepting of both her past and her future.